tendermint/tendermint/docs/rfc/rfc-001-storage-engine.rst

 database engine.

-Ideally, developers within Tendermint will be able to interact with persisted data via a single interface that can function, approximately like an object store, and this storage interface will be able to accommodate all existing persistence workloads (e.g. block storage, local peer management information like the "address book", crash-recovery log like the WAL.)
+Ideally, developers within Tendermint will be able to interact with persisted data via an interface that can function, approximately like an object store, and this storage interface will be able to accommodate all existing persistence workloads (e.g. block storage, local peer management information like the "address book", crash-recovery log like the WAL.)
 In addition to